Grapus: Work

-Grapus's clients also speak to the groups controversial work.
+Grapus's clients also speak to the group's controversial work.
 Clients didn’t tend to stay with Grapus very long.
 That’s one of the reasons why Grapus had financial problems, Grapus attitude towards day-to-day life excited clients, but at the same time it makes clients take risks.
 Clients don’t like to take one risk after another.